HPC-FAIR/docs/source/pipelines/similarity_checking.md

 ```

 ## Supported Models
 The Code Similarity API is designed to work with a variety of models.
-To find a suitable model for the "code-similarity" task, please refer to the Hugging Face Model Hub:
+To find a suitable model for the "code-similarity" task, please refer to the Hugging Face docs.